yyyuning/model-zoo/README.md

 ## Usage - Git LFS

-On default, cloning this repository will not download any ONNX models.
+On default, cloning this repository will not download any models.
 Install Git LFS with `pip install git-lfs`.

 To download a specific model: